 Some people like to show off their recipes and cooking techniques on TikTok.
 Others like to use the duet feature to offer critiques of those videos.
 And one of the more popular trends at the moment is done by none other than celebrity chef Gordon Ramsay, who will watch your cooking videos and tell you all the ways you’re doing it wrong.
 So if you want Gordon to tell you all the reasons you should stay out of the kitchen, this hashtag is your chance.

 There is an abundance of content on TikTok, which is great for viewers but makes it harder for creators to stand out.
 This makes trends a great way for people to find your videos and start following you.
 But it’s all about timing.
 The quicker you can hop on a trend, the more likely your video will be watched.
-And the more you use TikTok — and meticulously curate who you’re following — the better your chances will be for finding trends just as they start to gain popularity.
+And the more you use TikTok — and meticulously curate who you’re following — the better your chances will be for finding trending TikTok challenges just as they start to gain popularity.